kirillplatonov/shopify_graphql/README.md

 - `points_restore_rate`
 - `query_cost`

-And adds a helper to check if points crossed threshold (useful for implementing API backoff):
+And adds a helper to check if available points lower than threshold (useful for implementing API backoff):

 - `points_maxed?(threshold: 100)`